UniversalDependencies/docs/_cs-dep/nmod.md

 layout: relation
 title: 'nmod'
 shortdef: 'nominal modifier'
+udver: '2'
 ---

-The `nmod` relation is used for nominal modifiers.
-They depend either on another noun (group “noun dependents”) or on a predicate (group “non-core dependents of clausal predicates”).
+The `nmod` relation is used for nominal modifiers of nominals.

-`nmod` is a [noun](cs-pos/NOUN) (or noun phrase) functioning as a non-core (oblique) argument or adjunct.
-This means that it functionally corresponds to an adverbial when it attaches to a verb, adjective or other adverb.
-But when attaching to a noun, it usually corresponds to a non-agreeing attribute _(přívlastek neshodný)_ in genitive.
+It usually corresponds to a non-agreeing attribute _(přívlastek neshodný)_ in genitive.
 (See below for an example of an agreeing attribute, _přívlastek shodný_.)

 In Czech the `nmod` relation covers only those possessives that are expressed using the genitive [cs-feat/Case]().